fluencelabs/fRPC-Substrate/hacking_frpc.md

 npm i
 ```

-Before you proceed, you  should have three RPC endpoint urls, e.g., Infura, Alchemy and QuickNode, for the same EVM-based chain you are using in your dAPP.
-Update the `configs/quickstart_config.json` and provide your endpoints urls and ignore the rest for now:
+Before you proceed, you  should have, say, three RPC endpoint urls, e.g., Infura, Alchemy and QuickNode, for the same EVM-based chain you are using in your dAPP.
+Update the `configs/quickstart_config.json` and provide your endpoints urls and ignore the rest of the parameters for now:

 ```json
 {